Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment

-Given a SAR target image $I_{i}$, the distribution of its strong scattering points is represented as: ${P_i}= \left\{{{x_n},{y_n},{a_n}}\right\}_{n = 1}^{N}$. $(x_{n},y_{n})$ and $a_{n}$ respectively represent the spatial coordinates and intensities of scattering points in the image.
-Similarly, the scattering point set of another SAR target $I_{j}$ can be expressed as ${Q_j}= \left\{{{x_m},{y_m},{a_m}}\right\}_{m = 1}^{M}$.
 Considering the sparsity and uneven distribution of scattering points, traditional distance measurement methods cannot effectively quantify such distribution differences.
-In contrast, based on optimal transport theory, Earth Mover's Distance (EMD)~\cite{emd} constructs the distribution difference between point sets $P_{i}$ and $Q_{j}$ as the minimum transportation cost from distribution $P_{i}$ to $Q_{j}$.
-EMD is robust to variations in the size, distribution, and domain of the scattering point sets.
-It can effectively measure the global and local differences between sparse scattering point sets under different resolutions and scales.
-The calculation method for scattering structure distance measurement is shown in Alg.~\ref{ag1}.
+In contrast, Earth Mover's Distance (EMD)~\cite{emd}, based on optimal transport theory~\cite{sinkhorn,feng2014note}, provides a more effective way to measure the distribution discrepancy between scattering point sets. {Specifically, EMD defines the distance between point sets $P_{i}$ and $Q_{j}$ as the minimum transportation cost required to transform the distribution $P_{i}$ into $Q_{j}$.
+It is robust to variations in the size and distribution, and it also can effectively capture both global and local differences between sparse scattering point sets under different resolutions and scales.
+Therefore, we propose to use EMD for calculating the scattering structure distance (SSD) between point sets.}